morris-y/cursor-talk-to-figma-mcp-win/readme.md

 # Cursor Talk to Figma MCP

+> **Note**: This project is a fork of [sonnylazuardi/cursor-talk-to-figma-mcp](https://github.com/sonnylazuardi/cursor-talk-to-figma-mcp) with adjustments and optimizations specifically for Windows environments.

 This project implements a Model Context Protocol (MCP) integration between Cursor AI and Figma, allowing Cursor to communicate with Figma for reading designs and modifying them programmatically.

 https://github.com/user-attachments/assets/129a14d2-ed73-470f-9a4c-2240b2a4885c